Yefym707/Game/README.md

   and shed light that reveals adjacent tiles each round but fade after a few rounds.
 Shelters (`U`) are permanent safe spots that grant the same rest bonus.
 Traps may be disarmed to recover supplies.
 Once revealed, their symbols remain on the board.
+Rubble walls (`#`) are impassable obstacles that block movement for both survivors and zombies, forcing careful navigation.
 Each round hunger decreases for every survivor.
 Starving costs health.
 The scenario ends after 20 rounds.
 Win scenario 1 by finding the antidote and returning to the `S` marked starting tile.
 Scenario